AgriculturalSemantics/socio/README.md

 # socio

-This ontology is socio-economic ontology to use in the socio-economic surveys of CGIAR Platform for Big data in Agriculture.
+This ontology is the socio-economic ontology developed by CGIAR and partners

 ## Versions